ixdlabs/flutter-firebase-template/README.md

 # Flutter Project

+## Out-of-the-box features/tools

+- Router integration and simple page setup boilerplate
+- Login/Register/Profile pages with Firebase Authentication
+- Check for app updates to force update (using Firebase Remote Config)
+- Logger that make logging easier and sends error logs to Firebase Crashlytics
+- Firestore configuration and model/services structuring with helper methods
+- FCM notifications with Firebase Messaging and Local Notifications integration that enables foreground and background notifications
+- Sync FCM token with Firestore for the logged in users

 ## Running Project

 It is recommended to use `fvm` to run the project.
 You can install `fvm` by following the